agnescameron/blog/_posts/2024-12-12-satellite.md

 --------------

 *The work that went into this guide was supported by open-source investigative bureau Bellingcat.
 [Melissa Zhu](https://x.com/melzxy) and [Galen Reich](https://galen.reich.me.uk/) of Bellingcat both contributed extensive help, advice and editorial support to the writing this guide.
-Thanks also to [Kat MacDonald](https://otherkat.com/), [Murad Khan](https://www.muradkhan.co.uk/), Sergio Calderón Harker and Didem Incegoz, who gave feedback on early drafts, to ecologist [Austin Wade Smith](http://www.austinwadesmith.com/) who discussed this project with me very early on, and geologists [James Aber](http://www.geospectra.net/) (incredible website) and [Roger Wheate](https://www.unbc.ca/roger-wheate), who were both kind enough to answer some very basic questions.*
+Thanks also to [Kat MacDonald](https://otherkat.com/), [Murad Khan](https://www.muradkhan.co.uk/), Sergio Calderón Harker and Didem Incegoz, who gave feedback on drafts, to ecologist [Austin Wade Smith](http://www.austinwadesmith.com/) who discussed this project with me very early on, and geologists [James Aber](http://www.geospectra.net/) (incredible website) and [Roger Wheate](https://www.unbc.ca/roger-wheate), who were both kind enough to talk to me about their work, and whose open-source resources are also invaluable.*

 *If this guide is of any use to you, or you have further questions free to [email me](mailto:agnesfcameron@protonmail.com).
 I also compiled the references used in my research [here](https://www.are.na/agnes-cameron/proj-satellite-imaging-indices) (for general satellite imaging techniques), and [here](https://www.are.na/agnes-cameron/proj-satellite-mining) for mining-specific resources.*